jbisbee1/ISP_Data_Science_2024/README.md

-# Data Science for Political and Social Science: Applications in R
+# Data Science for Political and Social Science:<br/>Applications in R

 ## Table of Contents